Geometrothermodynamics for Black holes and de Sitter Space: Introduction

 Some gravitational phenomena are known to have thermodynamic interpretations.
 It was first pointed out by Bekenstein\cite{PhysRevD.7.2333} that black holes have entropy and follow the second law of thermodynamics.
 After the pioneering work of Bekenstein and Hawking\cite{hawking1975}, intensive discussions revealed thermodynamical aspects of black holes.
 Now, four laws of black hole mechanics\cite{Bardeen} are widely accepted: The zeroth law states that the thermodynamic quantities, such as the temperature and surface gravity, remain constant over the horizon of a black hole\cite{PhysRevLett.26.331,WALD9507055}.
 The first law can be expressed as\cite{Bardeen}

-where $M$ is the mass of the black hole, $\kappa$ is the surface gravity, $A_\mathrm{H}$ is the area of the event horizon, $G$ is Newton's gravitational constant, $\Omega_\mathrm{H}$ is the surface angular velocity, $J$ is the angular momentum, $\Phi$ is the electromagnetic potential, and $Q$ is a charge.
-For (\ref{th1st}) to be the first law of thermodynamics for a black hole, the relationship between the black hole quantities, $\kappa,A_\mathrm{H}$, and the thermodynamic quantities, temperature and entropy, must be clarified.
+where $M$ is the mass of a black hole, $\kappa$ is the surface gravity, $A_\mathrm{H}$ is the area of the event horizon, $G$ is Newton's gravitational constant, $\Omega_\mathrm{H}$ is the surface angular velocity, $J$ is the angular momentum, $\Phi$ is the electromagnetic potential, and $Q$ is a charge.
+For (\ref{th1st}) to be the first law of thermodynamics for a black hole, the relationship between black hole quantities, $\kappa,A_\mathrm{H}$, and the thermodynamic quantities, temperature and entropy, must be clarified.
 The temperature of a black hole can be equated with the Hawking temperature\cite{hawking1975}, $T_\mathrm{H}=\hbar\kappa/2\pi c$, which is obtained using a semi-classical treatment of the particle radiation from the surface of a black hole.
-The entropy can be obtained from the area theorem\cite{hawking1975} for black holes:

-where $S_\mathrm{H}$ is the entropy of the black hole and $l_p=\sqrt{G\hbar/c^3}$ is the Planck length.
-Using these relations, the first term of the r.h.s. of (\ref{th1st}) can be rewritten as
+The entropy can be obtained from the area theorem\cite{hawking1975} for black holes: $ S_\mathrm{H}={A_\mathrm{H}}/{4l_p^2} $, where $S_\mathrm{H}$ is the entropy of a black hole and $l_p=\sqrt{G\hbar/c^3}$ is the Planck length.
+Using these relations, the first term of the r.h.s. of (\ref{th1st}) can be rewritten as $ {\kappa c}/{(8\pi G)}dA_\mathrm{H}=T_\mathrm{H}dS_\mathrm{H} $, which allows a thermodynamic interpretation of (\ref{th1st}).
+The area theorem is obtained in multiple ways for various types of black holes\cite{PhysRevD.35.449,PhysRevD.48.R3427,PhysRevD.50.846,PhysRevD.52.4430}.
+Wald proposed equating the Noether charge with the entropy of black holes\cite{PhysRevD.48.R3427}.
+Wald's method is applicable to a wide variety of Einsteinian and post-Einsteinian gravitational theories\cite{PhysRevD.61.084027}.
+The black hole entropy has been discussed from both classical and quantum approaches\cite{THOOFT1985727, PhysRevD.34.373, PhysRevD.47.1420, PhysRevD.49.6587, CALLAN199455, HOLZHEY1994443, Liberati:1996kt, PhysRevLett.80.904, Carlip:2007qh, 1126-6708-2009-11-109, PhysRevD.85.064031, COMPERE2015443, Compare2015, Saravani:2012is, PhysRevD.91.024032}, and also string theoretically\cite{STROMINGER199699, LUNIN2002342, PhysRevLett.96.181602, Hubeny:2007xt, Compare2016}.
+A nice overall review article can also be found\cite{Wald2001}.
+Gour and Mayo demonstrated that the entropy of a black hole is (nearly) linear in the area of the horizon\cite{PhysRevD.63.064005}.
+The relation between black hole entropy and the Noether charge is discussed by many authors\cite{Fatibene:1998rq,Carlip:1999cy,Brustein:2009wr,Aros:2010jb,Majhi:2012tf,Chakraborty:2015hna,Setare:2015nla,Jacobson:2015uqa}.
+In addition to those studies, the importance of boundary terms plays the essential role of the black hole entropy, that is first pointed out by Yoke\cite{PhysRevLett.28.1082}.
+Especially, the necessity of null boundary is discussed by Parattu\cite{Parattu:2015gga,Parattu:2016trq}.
+Interesting discussions related the boundary terms can be found in refs.\cite{Neiman:2012fx,Neiman:2013ap,Neiman:2013lxa,Jubb:2016qzt,Lehner:2016vdi,Krishnan:2016mcj}.
+In spite of these intensive studies, the area theorem for a black hole entropy has not yet been proven generally.